 But you just can’t out-darken the Catholic tradition.

 Juxtaposing freaky innocence with evil?
 Yeah, our’s is scarier.

-And don’t get me wrong, the death/black metal culture can be incredibly offensive.
+Now don’t get me wrong, the death metal culture can be incredibly offensive.
 Just looking for their album covers is enough to have me join a cloistered order and spend a lifetime praying in reparation for the sins of the world.
 But it’s a sadness, not a fear.
 These people are so very loved by God.
 Their rebellion is so dumb, because you cannot worship Satan without knowledge of God, and you cannot deny God without denying your own fulfillment.
-And so the Sacred Heart burns and bleeds for them, and they continue to be beaten by the Church on every side.
+And so the Sacred Heart burns for them.

-My point then: Unlike the trembling Metalheads, don’t be scared of the Devil.
-He has power, sure, and he is real, without a doubt, but he has been reigned by God, crushed by our Mother Mary.
-Realize that only with courage in the face of evil, only upon entering into the rebellion against sin and death we call the Church, can one truly name evil, and expose it for what it is.
-For Satan does not tempt as a grotesque object of worship on some infernal throne; he’d be an idiot to try.
-Rather, he tempts us in the everyday.
-He tempts us with bad philosophy.
-He tempts us with easy ways out.
-He tempts us to worship our selves.
-Amen, amen I say to you, if the all-out, Satan-worshipping disciple of Black Metal manages somehow to avoid the terrible mercy of God, he will find himself damned not for his mockeries, his darkness, or his demonic, skeletal art, but for his Pride, just like the white-collared, straightedged man next to him.
+My point then: Don’t be scared of the Devil.
+He has power, sure, and he is real, without a doubt, but he has been decimated by God, crushed by our Mother Mary.
+Realize that only with courage in the face of evil, only upon entering into the rebellion against sin and the death we call the Holy Baptism can we truly name evil and expose it for what it is.
+For Satan does not tempt as a grotesque object of worship on some infernal throne.
+He’d be an idiot to try.